cosmopool/node-x-xboxdrv/README.md

 # node-x-xboxdrv
 heavily inspired by: Jabbath/node-xboxdrv

 This node module creates binding to xboxdrv.
 The main purpose of this is to create an alternate Xbox controller module which does not rely on node-hid.
+It means that you can send input from your Xbox Controller to your Noje.js app.

 ## Prerequisites

-Linux
+- Linux
-xboxdrv
+- xboxdrv

 ## Usage
 ###### Note that you should run your program with sudo as xboxdrv may not be able to open the controller otherwise.